 The drive chain must be inspected and lubricated regularly.
-Inspect the chain more frequently if you often ride on bad roads, ride at high speed, or ride with repeated fast acceleration.
+Inspect the chain more frequently if you often ride on bad roads, ride at high speed, or ride with repeated fast acceleration. ■ P. 98

-If the chain does not move smoothly, makes strange noises, has damaged rollers or loose pins or missing O-rings, or kinks, have the chain inspected by your dealer.
+If the chain does not move smoothly, makes strange noises, has damaged rollers, has loose pins, has missing O-rings, or kinks, have the chain inspected by your dealer.
+Also inspect the drive sprocket and driven sprocket.
+If either has worn or damaged teeth, have the sprocket replaced by your dealer.